Who Are The Compliance Team?

 Students must attend all timetable classes and engage academically with their studies in line with our attendance policy.

-If you have a student visa, we are required to monitor your engagement with your course.
-This includes attendance of seminars, lectures and workshops, attendance of exams, submission of coursework.
-If you are experiencing any difficulties, you should speak with your supervisor as soon as possible so that they can help you resolve any issues.
-You can also contact our ACE team, who specialise in helping students to develop their academic skills, at ace@higheducation@qa.com.
+If you have a Student visa, we are required to monitor your engagement with your course.
+This includes attendance at seminars, lectures, workshops and exams, as well as the submission of coursework.
+If you are experiencing any difficulties, you should speak with your supervisor as soon as possible so they can help you resolve any issues.
+You can also contact our ACE team, who specialise in helping students develop their academic skills, at ace@higheducation@qa.com.

-If you fail to attend contact points, you will be contacted by the Compliance team to request an explanation for your absence and will be require that you provide evidence that covers all the period of your absences (e.g.-medical certificate).
-If you miss further contact points, we will arrange a meeting with a member of the Compliance team to discuss any issues you may be having.
-This is intended to assist you and help you to obtain relevant support in your studies.
-If our concerns are not addressed, or the meeting not attended, or you have already missed too much to continue your course, then there may be implications for your visa status.
-If we see that you are not appropriately engaged with your studies, we would be required by UKVI regulations to withdraw sponsorship of your visa.
+If you fail to attend contact points, you will be contacted by the Compliance Team and asked to provide an explanation for your absence, along with evidence covering the full period of absence (for example, a medical certificate).
+If you miss further contact points, we will arrange a meeting with a member of the Compliance Team to discuss any issues you may be experiencing.
+This is intended to support you and help you access relevant assistance with your studies.
+If our concerns are not addressed, the meeting is not attended, or you have already missed too much to continue your course, there may be implications for your visa status.
+If we determine that you are not engaging appropriately with your studies, we are required by UKVI regulations to withdraw sponsorship of your visa.

 You should make every effort to continually progress on your course and successfully complete your programme, within your visa timeframe if not sooner.